Actifio/actifiodataveilmasking/README.md

 # Masking with DataVeil

-This readme contains a section for [SQL Server](#sql-server-masking-with-dataveil) and a section for [Oracle](#oracle-masking-with-actifio-and-dataveil)
+This readme first contains a section for [SQL Server](#sql-server-masking-with-dataveil) and then a section for [Oracle](#oracle-masking-with-actifio-and-dataveil)

 ## SQL Server Masking with DataVeil

-This readme describes how to use the bat file in this repository along with the DataVeil software to perform data masking with Actifio.
+This readme describes how to use the bat file in this repository along with the DataVeil software to perform data masking.

 ### Requirements

-An SQL Server Database we can mask.
+An SQL Server Database that requires data masking.
 This is our Production Database.
-In Production we need three Windows Servers, each with Microsoft SQL installed.
+In Production we would use three Windows Servers, each with Microsoft SQL installed.
 In general always use the same version of MS SQL on each server, as you may not be able to mount from a higher version to a lower version (although the reverse is normally possible, meaning production could a be a lower version than the masking server).

 * Production Server (Production Side – hosts the source DB)
 * Masking Server (Production Side – masks the source DB)
-* Development Server (Non-Production Side – uses the masked DB)
+* Development Server or Servers (Non-Production Side – uses the masked DB)

-For PoC we could use just one server (we don’t need three).
+For PoC we could use just one server for the entire process (we don’t need three).
-But in production you would never mask and run non-prod on the production server.
+But in production it would not be normal to run run masking and non-production activities on the production server.

 For each stage of the process use a different database name.
 For instance: